(download as PDF)

 Q. How many lambs do Katahdins usually have?

-A. Though litter size is affected by many factors including age of ewe, season of breeding, and nutrition, mature Katahdin ewes usually average more than two lambs per lambing.
+A. 1 to 4.
+Though litter size is affected by many factors including age of ewe, season of breeding, and nutrition, mature Katahdin ewes usually average more than two lambs per lambing.
 Quad births are not unheard of.
 Nor is it uncommon for yearling ewes to give birth to twins.
 The maximum lambing percentage will usually be achieved with fall breeding and spring lambing.
 Ewes that are in poor body condition may not ovulate as many eggs and produce as many lambs. ↑

 Q. Can Katahdin ewes raise triplets?

-A. It depends.
+A. As with any breed, it depends.
 Genetics and nutrition are the two determining factors.
 Ewes that are nursing triplet lambs have significantly higher nutritional requirements than those nursing twins or single lambs.
 Not only do they need to consume more feed, but the ration needs to be more nutrient-dense.
 In fact, a ewe that is nursing triplets cannot usually consume enough dry or wet forage to meet her nutritional requirements for lactation.
 Concentrate feeding is usually necessary.
 It is recommended that ewes be separated into production groups and fed according to the number of lambs they are nursing.
 In pasture lambing situations, it is not uncommon to remove a triplet lamb for artificial rearing.
 Despite good nutrition, some ewes still lack the genetic potential to produce enough milk for their lambs.
 Replacements should not be selected from these ewes.
 Replacements should always be selected from good milking dams. ↑

 Q. When can Katahdins be bred for the first time?